Small business represents the economic engine of our society – particularly within the 24th District.

-We are lucky that Hispanic, Asian and African Americans profoundly influence our district – populations that are best served by an economic environment that encourages and supports the development of small business.
+We are lucky that African Americans, Hispanics and Anglos profoundly influence our district – populations that are best served by an economic environment that encourages and supports the development of small business.
 We can improve our communities and contribute to our success if we receive the tools to establish small businesses that can provide entry-level jobs as well as higher paying opportunities.

 While the wealthy have disproportionately recovered from the great recession, 95 percent of our residents have not fully participated in that recovery.
 Our net incomes are stagnant, and our net worth has collectively declined.
 The solution is to create more jobs that pay a fair wage.
 Small businesses are the fastest and best way to do that.